Adel-Hani-Saaed/ITI-Graduation-project-/README.md

 These steps will guide you through the process of setting up and running the demo, allowing you to explore the Smart Drive vehicle's features and functionality.

+## Acknowledgments
+I would like to acknowledge the entire team and the open-source community for making this project possible.